Welcome to Class 5

 Our trip to Beamish is one of the highlights of our year.
 Pupils become evacuees for the day!

 Class 5 are interested in learning about the Earth and Beyond.
 This Spring we have a trip planned to The Centre for Life in Newcastle to visit 'The Exhibition of the Moon' and further our Science knowledge.
-During this visit Class 5 will also take part in ice skating and visit the 4D ride.
+During this visit Class 5 will also take visit the 4D ride.

 Year 5 are also excellent Playground Buddies, who support other pupils in Key Stage 2.
 We work as a team with Year 6 Playground Buddies and Leaders.
 We complete application letters to apply for the position of Buddy.